ValerioDF/Getting_and_Cleaning_Data/codebook.md

 tgravityacc-mean-x

-It finally ceates a second, independent tidy data set with the average of each variable for each activity and each subject.
+It finally creates a second, independent tidy data set with the average of each variable for each activity and each subject.